sigsum/sigsum-go/doc/tools.md

 If the policy file specifies URLs for more than one log, they are tried in random order.

-If the log(s) used are configured to apply domain-based rate-limiting (as publicly accessible logs are expected to do), the `--token-key-file` option must be used to specify the private key used for signing a submit token, and the `--token-domain` option specifies
+If the log(s) used are configured to apply domain-based rate limiting (as publicly accessible logs are expected to do), the `--token-key-file` option must be used to specify the private key used for signing a submit token, and the `--token-domain` option specifies